khudgins/documentation/automation/deployment_configuration/tier.rst

       2. **Load Balanced**

-         This option tells enStratus to notify a load balancer when a scaling event occurs that affects this service.
+         This option tells Enstratius to notify a load balancer when a scaling event occurs that affects this service.

       3. **Replicated Database**

-         This option tells enStratus to treat the first server started in a tier as a master and all subsequent servers as slaves.
+         This option tells Enstratius to treat the first server started in a tier as a master and all subsequent servers as slaves.
 Please refer to the MySQL service image for more information about this process.

       4. **Clustered Database**

-         This option tells enStratus to treat all database servers as peers with no master/slave relationship.
+         This option tells Enstratius to treat all database servers as peers with no master/slave relationship.

 6. SSL Certificate

-   SSL Certificates may be uploaded to enStratus via the interface at Infrastructure > SSL.
+   SSL Certificates may be uploaded to Enstratius via the interface at Infrastructure > SSL.

 .. figure:: ./images/sslCertificate.png
    :height: 600px